bigheadG/mmWave/PC3D/README.md

-This App works with Raspberry Pi 3 / Pi 2 /pi 4 and NVIDIA Jetson Nano Batman Kit-301-ODS-POC (or the Batman BM301 Kit) is an easy-to-use mmWave sensor evaluation kit with miniaturized short-range antenna, and with wide horizontal and vertical Field of View (FoV), that connects directly to a Raspberry Pi or NVIDIA Jetson Nano computer via Kit's HAT Board, for decting people movement behavior in a 3-Dimentional Area with ID tagged x,y,z, Ax,Ay,Az, Vx,Vy,Vz (Doppler) parameters.
+This App works with Raspberry Pi 3 / Pi 2 /pi 4 and NVIDIA Jetson Nano Batman Kit-301-ODS-POC (or the Batman BM301 Kit) is an easy-to-use mmWave sensor evaluation kit with miniaturized short-range antenna, and with wide horizontal and vertical Field of View (FoV), that connects directly to a Raspberry Pi or NVIDIA Jetson Nano computer via Kit's HAT Board, for decting people movement behavior in a 3-Dimentional Area with ID tagged x,y,z,Vx,Vy,Vz (Doppler),dimX,dimY,dimZ parameters.

 # Installing